-In the telecommunications sector, Intel, Microsoft, IBM, and Oracle, all have establishing businesses here and have been continuously updating their Chinese version websites by localization services.
+In the telecommunications sector, Intel, Microsoft, IBM, and Oracle, all have established businesses here and have been continuously updating their Chinese version websites by localization services.

-In real estate, Sotheby’s has recently arranged Chinese version website, and Trump has intention to cooperate with Chinese counterparts.
+In real estate, Sotheby’s has recently arranged a Chinese version website, and Trump has the intention to cooperate with their Chinese counterparts.

 In the manufacturing sector, Mercedes-Benz, Mitsubishi and Schneider for example, have been competing with their foreign and Chinese counterparts to gain a bigger market share in China.

-In the furniture area, IKEA has been competing with their counterparts in China.
+In the furniture area, IKEA has been competing with its counterparts in China.